 Benjamin has notably a recognized experience in assisting French companies seeking to establish themselves in the United States.
-Co-head of Orrick’s French Desk located in the heart of the Bay Area (San Francisco and Silicon Valley), he assists French start-ups throughout their growth overseas as well as a clientele of American investors or buyers.
+He assists French start-ups throughout their growth overseas as well as a clientele of American investors or buyers.

 Recognized each year as one of the best lawyers in the market in Venture and Tech Growth, Benjamin is ranked as the most active tech lawyer in France in 2019 by transaction volume in CFNews’ ranking (February 2020 – CFNews is the French equivalent of PitchBook and focuses on private equity data).
-He is also ranked by Chambers Europe in the Private Equity category in 2020.
+He is also ranked by Chambers Europe in the Private Equity category in 2020, 2021 and 2022.

-Sven advises technology companies on complex cross-border mergers and acquisitions, and private equity and venture capital investments, and provides general corporate counseling.
+Sven advises technology companies on complex cross-border mergers and acquisitions, and venture capital as well as growth investments, and provides general corporate counseling.

 Sven is passionate about building a bridge for his clients from Germany to the US and other international technology hubs and to help them succeed in the international market.
-With a dual background in business and law, an entrepreneurial spirit, and experience in over 200 M&A transactions and financing rounds across many industries (including energy, automotive, information technology, commerce and life science), Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.
+With a dual background in business and law, an entrepreneurial spirit, and experience in over 200 M&A transactions and financing rounds across many industries, Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.

-Sven volunteers with entrepreneur groups at the WHU Otto Beisheim School of Management and the RWTH Aachen and periodically lectures at the WHU on venture capital financings and legal aspects of corporate venture capital structures.
+Sven volunteers with entrepreneur groups at the WHU Otto Beisheim School of Management and the RWTH Aachen and regularly lectures at the WHU and the RWTH incubation and innovation centers on venture capital financings, start-up growth and corporate venture capital.

 Sven's work has been repeatedly awarded, inter alia

-Attilio Mazzilli is a partner in the Milan office, member of the international Technology Companies Group and Head of the Italian Tech Group.
+Attilio Mazzilli is a corporate partner, member of the international Technology Companies Group and Head of the Italian Tech Group.

-He focuses his practice on advising high growth technology companies and Venture Capital firms in several areas, including corporate and securities law, mergers and acquisitions, and listings.
+His practice focuses on cross-border and domestic mergers and acquisitions, private equity and venture capital transactions.
+He advises high growth technology companies and Venture Capital firms in several areas, including corporate and securities law, mergers and acquisitions, and listings.
 Several standout technology companies and their founders have turned to Attilio, who currently represents the same at all stages of their life-cycle.